 Under 18 PA Cons Stat §3127, a prosecutor can charge you with indecent exposure if you expose your genitals in any public place or in anywhere there are people who you know or should know your conduct is likely to offend, affront, or alarm.

 For example, if you reveal your genitals while standing on a crowded sidewalk, you could be charged with indecent exposure.
 A prosecutor would argue you knew the conduct would offend someone, yet you did it regardless.

-Possible scenarios that could lead to indecent exposure charges include:
+Other possible scenarios that could lead to indecent exposure charges include:

-Some defenses may not be applicable to certain situations, but a West Chester indecent exposure defense attorney can examine your case and determine what approach would be best.
-Some possible defenses include:
+Some defenses may not apply to certain situations.
+A West Chester indecent exposure and public lewdness criminal attorney can examine your case and determine what approach is best.

 Possible defenses to indecent exposure and open lewdness charges include: